klaytonkowalski/discord-traduki/README.md

 Please click the "Star" button on GitHub if you find this asset to be useful!

+**Note:** Traduki is currently not hosted anywhere.
+It will only work after I upload it to a cloud service, which will happen soon.

 ## Install

 To add Traduki to your Discord server, click the following invite link: